ProfessionalCSharp/ProfessionalCSharp2021/README.md

 The console app samples can be used on Windows, Linux, or Mac.
 Here is the installation procedure for .NET Core: [.NET on Linux](https://www.microsoft.com/net/core)

-If you're using Visual Studio, Update x or a later version of Visual Studio 2019 is needed.
+If you're using Visual Studio, Version 16.8 or a later version of Visual Studio 2019 is needed.
 With the Visual Studio Installer you need to select this workload to compile most of the code samples: **.NET Core cross-platform development**.

 ASP.NET Core samples need this workload: **ASP.NET and web development**.

-Windows app samples require Windows 10, Windows 10 Fall Creators Update (build TBD) or a later version.
-With the Windows app samples, Visual Studio 2019 Update TBD is required with this workload: **Universal Windows Platform Development**.
+Windows app samples require Windows 10, Windows 10 Version 20H2 (build 19042) or a later version.
+With the Windows app samples, Visual Studio 2019 Update 16.9 or later is required with this workload: **Universal Windows Platform Development**, along with the [Windows UI Library 3 Preview 4](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/)

 Compiling the Xamarin samples, you have different options using a Mac or a Windows system:
 * On the Mac, you can install Visual Studio for Mac to compile the Android and iOS samples.